jainritikaa/jainritikaa/README.md

 ---

-#### I am passionate about creating visually appealing and user-friendly web applications and am currently enhancing my frontend skills.
+#### I am passionate about creating visually appealing and user-friendly web applications and am currently enhancing my development and problem solving skills.
 When I'm not coding, I immerse myself in the world of art, literature, and dance.
 These hobbies fuel my creativity and inspire my work, allowing me to approach development with a fresh perspective.
 I am eager to collaborate on innovative projects and connect with like-minded professionals in the tech community.
 Let's create something amazing together!

 ---